-The ability to converse at ease with partners and stakeholders and provide advice in accurate spoken English is an essential requirement of this post.
+The ability to converse at ease with customers and service users and provide advice in accurate spoken English is an essential requirement of this post.

 'This job description forms part of the contract of employment of the person appointed to this post.
 It reflects the position at the present time only and may be reviewed in negotiation with the employee in the future'.
-The appointment is subject to the current conditions of employment in the School Teachers' Pay and Conditions as they relate to Headteachers/ Executive Headteachers'.
+The appointment is subject to the current conditions of employment in the School Teachers' Pay and Conditions as they relate to Headteachers.

-Headteachers' Standards
+Headteachers Standards